30A Songwriters Sessions: James McMurtry

 James got his first guitar at just 7 years old and started writing songs as a teenager.
 And you can tell from his wry, funny and often poignant lyricism that he grew up as the son of an English teacher and a novelist, surrounded by books.

-Watch McMurtry perform "Jackie" via WMOT Roots Radio, NPR Music Live Sessions above.
+Watch McMurtry's complete performance via WMOT Roots Radio, NPR Music Live Sessions above.

 Copyright 2023 XPN